 Some ISPs enforce data caps on the monthly internet usage of their customers.
 Data caps limit the amount of data being used to upload or download files over the internet within that month.
 And in case you surpass the limited data amount allotted to you for a month, you face a really slow internet connection or have to deal with no internet at all.

 In some cases, you’re even charged with a penalty fee for exceeding your data allowance.
 The reason why you’re facing issues with your internet speeds could be data caps.
 Call your current ISP’s customer service and ask them to switch your internet plans.
-For an enhanced internet experience it’s better that you opt for an internet plan that does not enforce any data caps.
+For an enhanced internet experience it’s better that you opt for an internet plan that does not enforce any data caps, like one of the hughesnet internet plans out there.

 Install Malware Scanners and Antivirus Software